A complaint is an expression of dissatisfaction with the Council, its services or the actions of its staff.

 Normally, your complaint will be investigated by the service concerned and a full response will be sent to you within a further 15 working days.
 If your complaint raises complicated issues or involves several services, and therefore is likely to take more than 15 working days, we will let you know and advise when you can expect a reply.

 If you are not satisfied with the council's response, you can ask for your complaint to be considered by a senior manager in the service.
 For complaints about social services or children's services, you can ask for an independent review of the case.

 The Tellus procedure has been developed to deal with complaints from local residents and other users of our services about the council, its services and the actions of its staff.

 - complaints about local traders or other public utilities

 - complaints about noisy or troublesome neighbours

 - complaints from Council employees about their treatment by the council as an employee

 There are related but slightly different procedures for complaints about services for children and young people, and about social services established under Act of Parliament.
 Complaints about these services made via the Tellus procedure will be forwarded to the service concerned and handled under those procedures.

-You can also ask the Local Government Ombudsman who is independent of the Council to investigate your complaint.
+You can also ask the Local Government Ombudsman who is independent of the council to investigate your complaint.
 Leaflets about the Ombudsman service are available at Council Offices or direct from The Local Government Ombudsman.
-Information is available via the council's web site (add link).
 The Ombudsman will normally only investigate a complaint once it has been investigated locally.